pwr-Solaar/Solaar/docs/rules.md

 option will show information about notifications, including their feature name, report number, and data.

-Solaar can also create special notifications in response to mouse movements on some mice.
-Setting the `Mouse Gestures` setting to a key enables special processing of mouse movements while the key is depressed.
-Moving the mouse creates a mouse movement event.
-Stopping the mouse for a little while and moving it again creates another mouse movement event.
-Pressing a diverted key creates a key event.
-When the key is released the sequence of events is sent as a synthetic notification that can be matched with `Mouse Gesture` conditions.

 In response to a feature-based HID++ notification Solaar runs a sequence of rules.
 A `Rule` is a sequence of components, which are either sub-rules, conditions, or actions.
 Conditions and actions are dictionaries with one